linode/apl-core/README.md

 	<img src="https://otomi.io/img/otomi-logo.svg" width="40%" align="center" alt="ExternalDNS">
 </p>

-# Otomi Core
+# About Otomi

-Otomi Core is the heart of the Otomi Container Platform, which extends Kubernetes with an advanced ingress architecture, curated industry proven applications and policies for better governance and security.
+Otomi extends Kubernetes with an advanced ingress architecture, a complete suite of integrated pre-configured applications, multi-tenancy, and implemented policies for better governance and security.
+Other features are:

+- Single Sign On: Bring your own IDP or use Keycloak
+- Automatic ingress configuration: Easily configure ingress for team services or core apps, allowing access within minutes
+- Input/output validation: Configuration and output manifests are checked statically for validity and best practices
+- Policy enforcement: Manifests are checked both statically and on the cluster at runtime for obedience to policies.
+- Automatic vulnerability scanning: All configured team service containers get scanned in Harbor
+- Observability: A complete pre-configured observability stack using Prometheus, Alertmanager and Grafana Loki,
+- Service mesh: Istio gateways are automatically configured for teams and Istio virtual services are automatically generated for team services, tying a generic ingress architecture to service endpoints in a predictable way
+- Secrets management: Use HashiCorp Vault to store and manage secrets

-Otomi aims to support the most common DevOps use cases and strongly relies on GitOps pattern, where desired state is reflected as code and any change to that manifest is reflected at the platform.
+Otomi aims to support the most common DevOps use cases out-of-the-box and strongly relies on GitOps patterns, where desired state is reflected as code and the cluster state is automatically updated.

-Otomi is multi tenant and easily integrates with existing identity providers for faster team onboarding process.
+Otomi consists out of multiple projects:

+- Otomi Core (this project): The heart of Otomi
+- [Otomi Tasks](https://github.com/redkubes/otomi-tasks);  Autonomous jobs orchestrated by Otomi Core
+- [Otomi Clients](https://github.com/redkubes/otomi-clients): Factory to build and publish openapi clients used in the redkubes/otomi-tasks repo

 Learn more about Otomi at [otomi.io](https://otomi.io).

-# Quick start
+# Get started

 Use Helm 3 to install Otomi Container Platform.